 - ALL residential properties are exempt from any increases in property taxes

-- NO homeowner, NO renters will be negatively impacted by SCF
+- NO homeowner, NO renters, NO landlords will be negatively impacted by SCF

 How much of the SCF reclaimed $12 billion will go directly to public education?